Dossne/Misha_D5_prefabs/Assets/Docs/PrefabGeneratorAuthoringGuide.md

 - Prefabs saved into intended folders under workspace root.

 5. Execution
-- If environment allows, run generation automatically.
+- Do not run generation from the agent.
-- If not possible, report that explicitly and provide manual run steps.
+- Provide exact manual run steps.

 ---